wilsonmar/wilsonmar.github.io/_posts/2016-11-30-git-github-videos.md

 ## From those who ask for money:

-### Egghead.io (@egheadio)
+### Egghead.io

-Egghead.io charges a $250 membership to unlock viewing features such as speed-up playback:
+<a target="_blank" href="https://www.egghead.io/">Egghead.io</a> (@egheadio) charges $250/year ($150 during a discount period) to view code, transcripts, and unlock viewing features such as speed-up playback.
+Their videos are thorough and hands-on, focused on teaching front-end web dev skills.

 <a target="_blank" href="https://www.linkedin.com/in/juristr/">Juri Strumpflohner</a>, in his <a target="_blank" href="https://egghead.io/courses/productive-git-for-developers">Productive Git for Developers</a> offers a video on each piece of great advice: